omarrr5/omarrr5/README.md

 I am Omar Tarek, an egyptian 🇪🇬 full stack developer based in Malaysia 🇲🇾.

-Currently focusing on developing mobile apps using React + TypeScript.
+Currently focusing on developing mobile apps using React + JavaScript.
 And during my leisure time, I like to explore react.js for fun just for the sake to enhance and enrich my coding knowledge on hybrid web development technologies.

 Outside of work & programming, I like to play video games and explore cars.

 Skills
-Frontend: React, React Native, PHP, HTML5, CSS3, SASS, Java, C++, JavaScript, TypeScript
+Frontend: React, React Native, PHP, HTML5, CSS3, SASS, Java, C++, JavaScript

 Design: Adobe XD, Figma